- ICH GCP

 Phase I, First-in-Human, Open-Label, Multiple Ascending Dose Study to Investigate the Safety, Tolerability, Pharmacokinetics, Pharmacodynamics and Clinical Activity of M6223, an Inhibitor of TIGIT, as Single Agent and in Combination With Bintrafusp Alfa (Anti-PDL1/ TGFß Trap) in Participants With Metastatic or Locally Advanced Solid Unresectable Tumors

-The main purpose of this study is to determine the safety, tolerability, pharmacokinetics (PK), immunogenicity and (if observed) the maximum tolerated dose (MTD) of M6223 as a single agent (Part 1A) for both the every 2 weeks (Q2W) regimen and the every 3 weeks (Q3W) regimen and of M6223 combined with bintrafusp alfa (Part 1B) for Q2W regimen in participants with metastatic or locally advanced solid unresectable tumors.
+The main purpose of this study was to determine the safety, tolerability, pharmacokinetics (PK), immunogenicity and (if observed) the maximum tolerated dose (MTD) of M6223 as a single agent (Part 1A) for both the every 2 weeks (Q2W) regimen and the every 3 weeks (Q3W) regimen and of M6223 combined with bintrafusp alfa (Part 1B) for Q2W regimen in participants with metastatic or locally advanced solid unresectable tumors.

 Study Overview